hyperledger/fabric-private-chaincode/fabric/README.md

 auction demo in ``sgxconfig``.
 Our example config contains the MSP for a simple consortium and a bunch of scripts to run the auction demo.

-### Intel Attestation Service (IAS)

-The requirements are:
-* a Service Provider ID (SPID)
-* the (primary) api-key associated with your SPID

-In order to use Intel's Attestation Service (IAS), you need to register with Intel.
-On the [IAS EPID registration page](https://api.portal.trustedservices.intel.com/EPID-attestation) you can find more details on how to register and obtain your SPID plus corresponding api-key.

-We currently support both `linkable' and 'unlinkable' signatures for the attestation.
-The type of attestation used is selected based on the 'ECC_ATTESTATION_TYPE' environment variable:
-'epid_unlinkable' for unlinkable or 'epid_linkable' for linkable signatures.
-If you do not define that environment variable, the chosen attestation method is 'epid_unlinkable'.
-Note that a mismatch between your IAS credentials and the linkable setting will result in an (HTTP) error '400' visible in the log-files when the code tries to verify the attestation.
-(Another cause for such error '400' could a mismatch between provided SPID and api key as specified below).

-Place your ias api key and your SPID in the ``ias`` folder as follows:

-    echo 'YOUR_API_KEY' > ${GOPATH}/src/github.com/hyperledger-labs/fabric-secure-chaincode/fabric/sgxconfig/ias/api_key.txt
-    echo 'YOURSPID' | xxd -r -p > ${GOPATH}/src/github.com/hyperledger-labs/fabric-secure-chaincode/fabric/sgxconfig/ias/spid.txt

 ## Run the Auction